VTCSec/vtcsec.org/_meetings/2017-02-07-beginners-linux-meeting.md

 ---
 what: "Beginners Meeting: Linux administration and Virtual Machines"
 when: "1830"
-where: "TORG 1010"
+kwhere: "TORG 1010"
 ---

 Before this meeting, we ask that everyone planning on coming to have the following things done.

- * Download VirtualBox and the VirtualBox Extension Pack. <a href="https://www.virtualbox.org/wiki/Downloads"> Download Page <a>
+ * Download VirtualBox and the VirtualBox Extension Pack. <a href="https://www.virtualbox.org/wiki/Downloads"> Download Page </a>
- * Download the Kali Linux Virtual Box Image. <a href="https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/"> Download Page <a> CHOOSE THE VIRTUAL BOX TAB, it defaults to VMWare.
+ * Download the Kali Linux Virtual Box Image. <a href="https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/"> Download Page </a> CHOOSE THE VIRTUAL BOX TAB, it defaults to VMWare.
 You most likely want 64bit VBox.
  * If you are feeling excited, install the image to VirtualBox and play around.
  * Read some about the basics of virtual machines (VMs).
-Start <a href="http://www.security-faqs.com/the-security-benefits-of-using-a-virtual-machine.html"> here <a> if you don't have a place to start.
+Start <a href="http://www.security-faqs.com/the-security-benefits-of-using-a-virtual-machine.html"> here </a> if you don't have a place to start.

 These files are quite large and will take a long time to download!
 If you do not download them before the meeting, then we will be unable to help you